-- 1. Position the cursor anywhere on the spreadsheet, and then do one of the following: - On the Home tab, from the Tools group, click [Scan Estimate]. - If you are using classic view, click Pricing > Scan, or click the scan button on the toolbar. - 2.
-Sage Estimating stops at the first cell that is empty or contains a zero. - 3.
-Fill in the missing quantity, amount, price, or subcontractor name.
-If you need to do more research before you supply a value, leave the cell blank for now. - 4.
+Position the cursor anywhere on the spreadsheet, and then n the Home tab, from the Tools group, click [Scan Estimate].

+Sage Estimating stops at the first cell that is empty or contains a zero.

+- 2. Fill in the missing quantity, amount, price, or subcontractor name.
+If you need to do more research before you supply a value, leave the cell blank for now. - 3.
 Repeat step 3 until no more incomplete entries are found.